StarLXL/go-btfs/docs/datastores.md

 	"type": "mount",
 	"mounts": [
 		{
-			// Insert other datastore definition here, but add the following key:
+			// Insert other ds definition here, but add the following key:
 			"mountpoint": "/path/to/handle"
 		},
 		{
-			// Insert other datastore definition here, but add the following key:
+			// Insert other ds definition here, but add the following key:
 			"mountpoint": "/path/to/handle"
 		},
 	]